HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Conclusion and Limitations

-\textbf{Limitations.} It is worth noting the inherent limitations of our dataset.
-Specifically, each video contains only one risk object, which might not capture the complexity of real-world scenarios.
-Additionally, the dataset lacks extreme weather conditions like rain or fog, which are crucial for comprehensive autonomous driving evaluations.
-Furthermore, the suggestions provided are typically concise, such as 'stop' or 'yield', potentially oversimplifying the range of possible actions.
-Our future work is to curate a more diverse and challenging dataset, advancing the field further.
+\textbf{Limitations.} In our dataset, each video contains only one risk object, which might not capture the complexity of real-world scenarios.
+The dataset also lacks extreme weather conditions like rain or fog and multi-view information, which are crucial for autonomous driving.
+Furthermore, data samples in our dataset do not contain too many dynamic scenes related to missing fast-moving or sudden objects, especially in the last few frames.
+We will curate a more diverse and challenging dataset to advance the field in the future.